GoogleCloudPlatform/osconfig/README.md

-# Google OSConfig Agent
+# Google OS Config Agent

-This repository contains the OSConfig agent and associated end to end tests.
+This repository contains the OS Config agent and associated end to end tests.